Updated: June 14, 2023

 If you don’t mind getting messy, you may want to even try finger painting!

-But, this can also be a good time to practice and develop more patience and remain calm.
 You know what activity can help you and the kids become more focused and patient?
 Puzzles!

 There are puzzles for all ages and skill sets.
 And, your kids can help you pick out a puzzle to do together.
 Find the one that they like the most!
 Start with a simple, 100-piece puzzle, and eventually, they will be able to solve the more challenging ones with more than 1,000 pieces.
 The best part is that they will be proud of themselves for finally finishing each puzzle.